bridges-wood/portfolio/README.md

 # Portfolio Website

-A website for me to showcase my work to world and blog about my interests.
+A website for me to showcase my work to the world and blog about my interests.

 ## Color Reference